stigok/blog.stigok.com/collections/_posts/2018-02-23-reencrypt-luks-boot-partition.md

   - /post/reencrypt-luks-boot-partition
 ---

+> There is now a better way to do this using `cryptsetup-reencrypt`.
+> See `man cryptsetup-reencrypt` for more information.

 I was not happy with the performance I was getting with a key-size of 512, and decided to switch to a length of 256 to reduce time spent decrypting on boot and resume from disk.
 That balance between security and usability.

 Start by booting normally into your OS.